o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-editor.md

 - All material editing is done by changing properties in the Material Editor inspector.
 - Changes are recorded as properties are edited and can be undone and redone.

-### Child Materials
+### Child materials
-- Materials can reference a parent material to inherit and override its properties.
-- Changes made to the parent, or another ancestor, are automatically reflected in the child material unless the child is overriding those properties.
+Materials can reference a parent material to inherit and override its properties.
+Changes to the parent or another ancestor automatically reflect in the child material, unless the child overrides those properties.

-- Child materials can be created opening an existing material and selecting **Main Menu > File > Save As Child...**.
+To create child materials, open an existing material and select **Main Menu > File > Save As Child...**.

 ### Mirroring Changes in The O3DE Editor
 - Materials saved in the Material Editor will be processed by the Asset Processor.